UK donates new doses of COVID-19 vaccine to DRC

-KINSHASA, AUGUST 13, 2021 - The Democratic Republic of Congo (DRC) has just received more than 51,000 doses of Astra Zeneca vaccine, a bilateral donation from the United Kingdom through the COVAX mechanism, a partnership between the Coalition for Innovations in Epidemic Preparedness (CEPI), Gavi, UNICEF, and WHO.
+KINSHASA, AUGUST 13, 2021 - The Democratic Republic of the Congo (DRC) has just received more than 51,000 doses of Astra Zeneca vaccine, a bilateral donation from the United Kingdom through the COVAX mechanism, a partnership between the Coalition for Innovations in Epidemic Preparedness (CEPI), Gavi, UNICEF, and WHO.

 These doses are intended to provide a second injection to the majority of people who have already received their first dose as part of the vaccination campaign launched on April 19, 2021.

 Scientific evidence shows that vaccination is an essential tool in the fight against COVID-19 and could save millions of lives.
 The World Health Organization (WHO) and the African Centers for Disease Control (CDC) recommend that countries continue to deploy all WHO-approved vaccines, including Astra Zeneca vaccine.
 The DRC had decided to use the Astra Zeneca vaccine, which meets the existing storage conditions in the country (between +2° and 8°C).

 "The DRC and the United Kingdom stand together to the face of this pandemic, united by their shared belief in the importance of global vaccine equity.
 We encourage the population to continue to get vaccinated," said the Minister of Public Health, Hygiene and Prevention, Dr. Jean-Jacques Mbungani.